-Aside from Lillian Malt's paper, there are, on the Maltron website, three further papers by Stephen Hobday, who worked with Lillian Malt in turning her theory into the reality of the Maltron keyboard.
+Aside from Lillian Malt's paper, there are, on the Maltron website, three further papers by Stephen Hobday, (LMIEEE.
+AMIEE.
+MIP&I), who worked with Lillian Malt in turning her theory into the reality of the Maltron keyboard.

 If anybody has any questions about the Maltron keyboard, Stephen (or his son) can be contacted through the Maltron website.

-Given that it is demonstrably so easy to find this information, one would then have to go back to the Kanji paper
+Given that it is demonstrably so easy to find the information in the Malt paper, one would then have to go back to the Kanji paper

 which was the basis for the Smithsonian article and ask oneself, how much credibility can one give to this research which, on my searching at least, does not even mention, to say nothing of rigorously analyse, Lillian Malt, Stephen Hobday or the Maltron keyboard itself.

 Some conspiracy theorists postulate that the "slow the typist down" story was simply a ploy by Dvorak enthusiasts to try and undermine the QWERTY keyboard layout.
-(Reading Malt's paper, it is obvious that she was familiar with and used the Dvorak keyboard, as well as the QWERTY keyboard in her research, and she never mentioned this conspiracy.)
+(Reading Malt's paper, it is obvious that she was familiar with and used the Dvorak keyboard - she even references one of his works in her paper - as well as the QWERTY keyboard in her research, and she never mentioned this conspiracy.)
 I've heard it similarly argued that Ms Malt's paper was produced to try and "sell" the Maltron keyboard.
 This blithely ignores the simple fact that the keyboard is the result of the research published in this paper, and not the other way round.
-The paper egg came before the chicken keyboard.
+The paper egg came before the keyboard chicken.